pho-veteran/stoom/reports.md

 * **Collaborative Whiteboard:** Integrated **tldraw** library for a full-featured collaborative drawing experience with pen, highlighter, eraser, shapes, and text tools.
 Supports image upload with server-side storage to avoid WebRTC size limits.
 Real-time synchronization across all participants with automatic state recovery for new joiners.

 * **Personal Notes:** Integrated **Tiptap** rich-text editor for personal note-taking with support for headings, lists, bold, italic, and strikethrough formatting.
-Notes are automatically saved to the database and persist across sessions.
+Notes can be saved to the database and persist across sessions.

 * **Permission System:** Implemented granular permission controls allowing hosts to manage whiteboard and notes access (open, restricted, disabled) and grant/revoke access to specific participants.

+* **Room Security:** Implemented room password protection with bcrypt hashing.
+Hosts can set, change, or remove passwords during active sessions.
+Password validation is performed during join with host exemption.

+* **Role Management:** Implemented a three-tier role system (Host, Co-Host, Participant) with appropriate permission levels.
+Hosts can grant/revoke co-host privileges.
+Co-hosts can manage permissions, kick participants, and end meetings.

+* **Participant Management:** Implemented hand raise feature for participants to get attention, with queue management for hosts/co-hosts.
+Added kick functionality to remove disruptive participants with confirmation dialogs.

 * **Modern Architecture:** Built a scalable, type-safe full-stack application using **Next.js 16**, **TypeScript**, **Clerk Auth**, and **Prisma/MongoDB**, ensuring maintainability and performance.